About Wet Planet

 The core of the Wet Planet experience is our staff.
-From the folks making your espresso in the shop to our river guides and instructors, we have the region’s most experienced and highly trained staff.
+From the folks making your espresso to our river guides and instructors, we have the region’s most experienced and highly trained staff.

 We can’t even begin to summarize our staff’s incredible experiences on rivers throughout the world.
 We had to devote a whole section of our site just to describe our fantastic team members.
-Check out our staff and their immeasurable whitewater experience.
+Check out Our Staff page and their immeasurable whitewater experience.